The Biological Filtration process

-Fishponds that receive more than a few hours of direct sunlight per day run the risk of developing algal blooms, which are both unsightly andcan sometimes pose a threat to your fish’s health.
-Algal cells can rob your water of oxygen at night, when they are not photosynthesising.
+Fishponds that receive more than a few hours of direct sunlight per day run the risk of developing algal blooms, which are both unsightly and can sometimes pose a threat to your fish’s health.
+Algal cells can rob your water of oxygen at night when they are not photosynthesizing.
 Ponds that receive direct sunlight, particularly in summer, need U.V. filtration.
-This is because single celled algae only need the smallest concentration of nutrients to flourish and turn your pond green in the presence of intense sunlight.
+This is because single-celled algae only need the smallest concentration of nutrients to flourish and turn your pond green in the presence of intense sunlight.
 This is why it is better to build a pond in semi shade if possible.
 Ponds that receive at least 3 hours of direct sunlight per day usually require additional filtration in the form of U.V. filtration.

-There are two types of Ultra violet light filtration: U.V. clarification and U.V. sterilisation.
-Both work by the pumping of water through a cylinder containing an ultra-violet light, which radiates the passing water, having an effect on the single celled organisms living within the water.
+There are two types of Ultraviolet light filtration: U.V. clarification and U.V. sterilisation.
+Both work by the pumping of water through a cylinder containing an ultra-violet light, which radiates the passing water, having an effect on the single-celled organisms living in the water.
 The wattage and particular wavelengths of U.V. light determine the effect that this process has on the cells.